DimitarYordanovFotev/Algorithms-Data-Structures/README.md

 # JS
 Implementation of basic data structures and algorithms in JS.
 Code is not fully bug free!!
-It is just way to get uset to JS again after long time only ABAP development.
+It is just a was to get used to JS again after long time only ABAP development.